-In accordance with Government Auditing Standards, we have also issued our report dated November 20, 2019 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the Bond Fund.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance for the Bond Fund.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Contra Costa Community College District's internal control over financial reporting and compliance for the Bond Fund.
+In accordance with Government Auditing Standards, we have also issued our report dated January 15, 2021 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the Bond Fund.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance for the Bond Fund.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Contra Costa Community College District's internal control over financial reporting over financial reporting and compliance for the Bond Fund.